civicrm/civicrm-dev-docs/docs/financial/financialentities.md

+!!! abstract
-!!! abstract This area of CiviCRM code and documentation is a work-in-progress.
+    This area of CiviCRM code and documentation is a work-in-progress.
 Not all features will be documented and the core code underlying this area may change from version to version.

 This file exists to give an overview of the Financial entities involved in recording Financial data in CiviCRM.

 You should only interact with the Financial entities through the relevant apis - generally Order & Payment apis.

-It is a work in progress!

 The original file for tracking these is [on the old CiviCRM Wik](https://wiki.civicrm.org/confluence/display/CRM/CiviAccounts+Data+Flow).